How Much Does It Cost to Level a Yard in 2025?

 Different erosion control measures have varying price points:

 Most homeowners prefer to landscape their yard immediately following a sloping project.
-Landscaping will add considerable costs, and the average cost to landscape a home is $3,400.
-However, this varies depending on the size of your lawn, complexity of the landscaping design, and where you live.
-Also consider which plants you want to install.
+The average cost to landscape a home is $3,400.
+However, this varies depending on the size of your lawn, the complexity of the landscaping design, and where you live.
+Also, consider which plants you want to install.

 Here are some typical prices homeowners pay to landscape: